aliesmaeiliWeb/aliesmaeiliWeb/README.md

 React.js · TailwindCSS

 ***Role:***
-Main Front-End Developer for the Homepage and User Panel,
+Main Front-End Developer for the Homepage and User Panel.
-Company: 1Techno
+Note: Worked on the frontend part as part of a team at One Techno.

 **Links:**
 🔗 [Live Demo](https://www.pendartarharia.com/)